Developing dementia-friendly communities in Scotland and Japan will be the focus of an international partnership involving the University of Stirling.

 Academics from the University’s Dementia Services Development Centre (DSDC) will work with the Tokyo Metropolitan Geriatric Hospital and Institute of Gerontology (TMGHIG) to share expertise in supporting older people, and to promote inclusive and personalised approaches to dementia care.

-A Memorandum of Understanding (MoU) was signed by Professor John Gardner, Senior Deputy Principal of the University, and Dr Hideki Ito, CEO of TMGHIG at a ceremony in Tokyo.
+A Memorandum of Understanding (MoU) was signed by Professor John Gardner, Senior Deputy Principal of the University, and by Dr Hideki Ito, CEO of TMGHIG at a ceremony in Tokyo.

-Fiona Hyslop MSP, Scottish Cabinet Secretary for Culture, Tourism and External Affairs, attended the signing ceremony in Tokyo, and delivered a keynote speech at the Japan-Scotland Dementia Seminar, co-ordinated by Scottish Development International (SDI) and the Scottish Government.
+Fiona Hyslop MSP, Scottish Cabinet Secretary for Culture, Tourism and External Affairs, attended the signing ceremony, and delivered a keynote speech at the Japan-Scotland Dementia Seminar, co-ordinated by Scottish Development International (SDI) and the Scottish Government.